-First, let’s just focus on what’s currently in your kid’s wardrobe, what they wear right now in the size that currently fits them.
-Simplifying their current wardrobe is actually pretty simple.
-Let’s get started.
+First, let’s just focus on what’s currently in your kid’s wardrobe.
+Simplifying their current wardrobe is actually fairly easy.
+Let’s get started!

 How to Declutter Kids’ Clothes